 Notably, social relationships stood out as the most prominent source of meaning in life for all participants.

-Love is vast and illusive.
+Love is vast and elusive.
 Our section on the subject covers a LOT of ground, and contains sections in their own right.
-The following are some highlights of what you’ll find within that cornerstone on the site.
-You can click the buttons to skip straight there.
+Each of the following is its own respective section, with pages of reading, exercises, and resources.

 This section is like a manual for one of the most valuable (and misunderstood) interpersonal skills out there.